OpenShift authentication with IPA

 This will spit out every object in the LDAP database.
 Of course you

-can filter, see ldapsearch(1)
+can filter, see ldapsearch(1).

 Certificate Authority

-This file is normally found at /etc/ipa/ca.crt
+This file is normally found at /etc/ipa/ca.crt on any machine

 connected to FreeIPA.